ZoredA/SpectralEnvelope/README.md

 # SpectralEnvelope
 A Class project to try and demonstrate the fundamental frequency estimation and envelopes of the Cepstrum.

-Requires:
+Requires the following libraries to be installed:
 *numpy
 *matplotlib
 *sounddevices

-Included in the repository are: https://github.com/python-acoustics/python-acoustics/blob/master/acoustics/cepstrum.py
+Used and included for convenience in the repository are:

+https://github.com/python-acoustics/python-acoustics/blob/master/acoustics/cepstrum.py

 https://gist.github.com/endolith/25086

 http://appjar.info/pythonBasics/

+The fundamental estimation works for the power cepstrum, but not the complex cepstrum.